 - She brought this skirt as a nicer alternative to the skort.
 It is also lightweight and quick drying, making it nice and convenient for laundry.

-- This long sleeve shirt worked for walking around cities and going out to dinners.
+- A long sleeve shirt worked for walking around cities and going out to dinners.

 - This was her go-to casual long sleeve shirt.
 It was light-weight and breathable, so it was perfect even when the weather was a bit warm.
 I called this her uniform shirt she wore it so often (her’s had a hood as well).